What is a TEDx Talk?

 The “issue” talk

 Watch Chris Anderson at TEDGlobal 2013 tell us what makes a great talk, great.

 Rules to remember

 Our Content Guidelines give you a set of standards to follow when it comes to TEDx Talks, so use this as a guide.
 This includes:

-- No political agendas.
+- No political agendas or inflammatory rhetoric

-- No religious proselytizing (including new age beliefs).
+- No religious agendas